How to Celebrate Valentine’s Day in Cornwall

 This Valentine’s Day, try something a bit different.
 Hangloose Adventure at the Eden Project has two parallel zip wires across the famous biomes: what could be more romantic than flying through the air together over beautiful Cornish gardens?
 Reward yourselves afterwards with a glass of something celebratory at the Med Terrace bar.

+If high wires are not to your taste, something on two wheels might be more your speed.
 Hire bikes or e-bikes and spend a lovely day cycling together on the Camel Trail or Lanhydrock estate.
-Raise your romantic game by hiring a tandem for the day.
+Or, raise your romantic game by hiring a tandem for the day.
 It might not be quite the weather for a romantic paddle around Mount’s Bay on a SUP or for a day’s coasteering; however, you could buy a voucher for an adventure as a Valentine’s Day gift and look forward to a spring or summer holiday in Cornwall.

-Wild swimming sounds like a romantic idea; however, if you’re not a seasoned year-round swimmer, February isn’t the best time to start!
+Wild swimming sounds like a romantic idea; however, if you are not a seasoned year-round swimmer, February is not the best time to start!
 Book a day at Una Spa near St Ives instead and enjoy the balmier temperatures of their pools, sauna and steam room (or browse our Cornwall holiday cottages for properties with hot tubs…!).

 Romantic days out in Cornwall